 [We followed rocks up most of Farbus just for a change of surface and to avoid postholing]

 [Very unique views of Ernest Peak (Lyell III) from the north on Farbus' ascent slopes.
-Note the elevation loss required to get here from high around the upper left side of the photo!]
+Note the elevation loss required to get here from high around the upper left side of the photo to the lower right!]

 [Excellent views down Lyell Creek from Farbus - note the forest fire smoke hanging in the valley below.]